Thryloz/CMPM121-Project3/README.md

     - Atlas
     - Helios
     - Removed Medusa
-- Revamp of the end screen!
-    - Now shows how many points both sides have at the end of game.

 There are now some crash bugs since I've introduced so many new cards, with the size of the game it's become difficult to test and replicate.
 They're quite rare so hopefully you won't encounter them, but it's something to I have to keep in mind for future projects.
 Perhaps a way to develop a testing version.

 Here is a list of cards added and tested: